Nameo91/Spybook-the-incredibles/README.md

-# The Incredibles - spybook
+# The Incredibles - Spybook

-Our goal for this project was to build a clone of Facebook - 'spybook', specifically for the superhero community.
+Our goal for this project was to build a clone of Facebook - 'Spybook', specifically for the superhero community.
 Our aim was to create a fun but professional looking social media website.

 # Description